Occy88/bots/README.md

 The android phone manager (screeshot, video streaming etc ) is under Application managers

-I broke things down into "cards" this just was some prototyping I was doing to simplify chaining events, just treat them as classes.
+I broke things down into "cards" this just was some prototyping I was doing to simplify chaining events (for a larger overall project,)
+The pokemon go bot came out as a side product, i've made a vew other ones.

+just treat them as classes.

-the sending gifts card is under CardPrototyping/card_SendGifts
+the sending gifts program is under CardPrototyping/card_SendGifts

 it's a very easy run: